rsdn/CodeJam/PerfTests/nuget/Readme.txt

 CodeJam.PerfTests Release Notes
 -------------------------------

+# 0.1.0-alpha
+* Major rewrite of perftests that enables new features.
+* New: custom metrics API.
+* New: Gc allocations metric.
+* New: hints for common warnings / errors.
+* Upd: default output is simplified.
+* Upd: In-process benchmarks accuracy improved.

 # 0.0.11-beta
 * Annotation fails on damaged/invalid encoding files.
 * Auto-adjust limit scale for annotations (more decimal places for too small values).